alecscodes/pulse/README.md

 **Note:** Queue worker must be running for down monitors to be checked every 3 seconds.

+**Permission Handling:** The script checks Git directory permissions at the start and fixes ownership if needed.
+If the `.git` directory is owned by a different user, the script will fix ownership once using `sudo`, then proceed normally.
+You don't need to run the entire script with `sudo`.

 ### 💻 Local Development

 For local development without Docker: